 Traffic Safety – A Non-Negotiable Expectation for Our School

 Nothing is more important than working together – students, teachers, staff and families – to help maintain safety at Longfellow.
 Our school’s programs, including Valet Drop Off (on Bixby Avenue), written reminders, a detailed drop off map in our Longfellow Handbook, Walk to School Wednesdays, adult supervision, traffic cones and working with our city’s traffic patrol officers are all aimed at helping our Longfellow Lions return home at the end of the day healthy and safely.
-We need to continue to work together to make sure that we… Never park in red curb zones, never drop off students in the middle of the street, never speed in our neighborhood, and never compromise the safety of our students with unsafe driving habits.
+We need to continue to work together to make sure that we… Never park in red curb zones, never drop off students in the middle of the street, never speed in our neighborhood, never compromise the safety of our students with unsafe driving habits, and please do not use the Hughes parking lot as a drop-off for our Longfellow students.
 Your commitment to traffic safety is essential.
 The LBPD also monitors the area to support our traffic safety efforts.
 While the morning can be a busy time of day, please leave home with plenty of time so that we never have to compromise the safety of anyone.

 Registration packets are available daily from 8:00-noon or 1:00-3:00 from our enrollment clerk, Ms. Diane Eley.
 Items needed to register your child are a birth certificate, proof of residency and immunization record.
 For more details about these items, please click on the registration button.